 Customers who need the service simply need to say “Alexa, call RNIB helpline”.
 The helpline opening hours are Monday – Friday 8am-8pm; Saturday 9am – 1pm.
 Between these hours, an RNIB advisor will answer your call and offer support to those who need it.

 The RNIB helpline helps people with sight loss, and those who support them, with a range of services.
 This includes advice on issues like employment, education and technology, and support to adapt to life with sight loss by way of peer support and counselling services.
-The helpline is also able to provide callers with practical assistance around accessing information, adapting your home, and getting around within you community.
+The helpline is also able to provide callers with practical assistance around accessing information, adapting your home, and getting around within your community.

 “This is the next step in our collaboration with the RNIB, as part of our ongoing commitment to developing Alexa’s accessibility features,” said Dennis Stansbury, Alexa’s UK country manager.
 “The new ‘Alexa Call RNIB Helpline’ calling feature is another great way of helping our blind and partially sighted customers to feel more independent and connected by simply using voice commands.”

 “Having Alexa in the home allows me to go about my day without facing as many barriers as I usually do” said Dr Amit Patel, disability rights campaigner and motivational speaker.
 “The Accessibility Hub hosts information on a range of features on Alexa such as Show & Tell and the new RNIB Helpline service which let me live more independently.
-I can control my home, connect with loves ones and identify hard to recognise objects all through my Echo device using my voice.”
+I can control my home, connect with loved ones and identify hard to recognise objects all through my Echo device using my voice.”

 The feature follows the recent launch of the Accessibility Hub, outlining the numerous ways smart home devices and virtual assistants can help unlock new ways to get things done such as identifying store cupboard ingredients, turning everyday difficulties into effortless independence.
 See below for some additional accessibility features that are offered by Alexa in a continued effort to support all our customers, including people with disabilities.

 In addition to the “Call RNIB Helpline” feature, owners of an Echo device also have access to the below features via the Accessibility Hub.
-Images can be found attached of Dr Amit Patel utilising some of the features below.

 Show & Tell